InertialObserver/word_puzzle/README.md

 Installation

-Retrieve the included Gemfile and Run the following command
+Clone git repo

-bundle install
+Run the following command: bundle install

 Usage

 To use the app run

 ruby app.rb

-Navigate in your browser to localhost:4567 and enjoy!!
+Navigate in your browser to localhost:4567

 Bug reports